 For personal writing, that has often come through poetry and theater.
 Many of the little notes and essays are on my Tumblr, which constitutes a sort of open notebook.
 I wrote a play, Care Enough, that was produced by Umbrella Collective in 2012.
-I recently added several zines of my poems to this site’s shop.
+I have forthcoming poems in Trouble Child Magazine and Meal Magazine, and recently added several zines of my poems to this site’s shop.

 I'm game for writing projects with a special interest in creative bios, press materials, strategic materials, and grant narratives.
 If you're interested in having me write something for you, shoot me an email.

 I know that when we are at our darkest, the promise of a shared joy, of a hopeful joy, is critically necessary.
 And in these thoughts of joy, I wonder if for me – and maybe for you – there is a reversal of that framing.
 Through joy, we find purpose….MORE

 On Fragility & the Work We Do Together

 As artists we are so adept at doing more with less.
 We can find materials to create with, turn a chair into a whole theater set, write miracles with 26 characters and some punctuation.
 These skills serve us well as artists, but they do not always serve us so well in our organizations.
 In fact, the impulse as a working artist to stretch your resources turns into an organizational liability….MORE